guiexperttable/website-astro/src/components/getstarted/angular.md

 # Installation

-Add the following NPM package to your existing plain js project (run this in your project root directory):
+Add the following NPM package to your existing angular project (run this in your project root directory):

 ```shell